Jaccuse/jack-pwp/README.md

 ### Edits &amp; Suggestions
 - No need to place those `<ul>`s inside a `<p>` tag.
 I would avoid this going forward.
 - Same with the `<h2>` tags...
 I would move those outside of the `<p>` tags.

+## Milestone 2&alpha; Feedback
+This is a start - I'm just concerned as to whether the wireframes are detailed enough to guide your development.

+I don't see the side navigation anywhere in the wireframes, and I'm curious as to how you plan to handle this on mobile.
+There is definitely more room for detail in the content strategy.
+You could elaborate on your plan for content in the "Who I Am", "Work I've Done", and "Things I Do" sections.
+Also, what is going to live inside the header and footer?
+If there's nothing you plan to put there, then why do they exist?
+I see that you've removed the "Things I Do" section from the mobile wireframe.
+I'm not sure if this is intentional or just a mistake.

+Overall the scale is good on mobile, and the layout plan you have should be pretty simple using Bootstrap.
+I would have liked to know more about your side navigation ideas - that way I could have suggested a tool or plugin that might work nicely for that.
+I'm not sure what tool you used to create these wireframes, but I think something like Mockflow's browser/phone templates and drag-and-drop UI components would have worked much better for you.
+Please take note that for a capstone-level project, the wireframes would need to be much more detailed.

+I think you might have a much clearer plan in your mind for your PWP layout than what is currently here.
+In that case you might be ok.
+But if not, I would recommend finalizing things in a bit more detail before you begin coding PWP.
+Also I would recommend revisiting the Bootstrap Challenge and seeing if you can get a little further along before you begin too.
+Please see Edits &amp; Suggestions below.

+Your Milestone 2a passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You're clear to start development on PWP whenever you're ready to begin.

+### Edits &amp; Suggestions
+- Move your `/images` directory inside `public_html/documentation`.
+When you begin building your PWP, those images will do inside a `public_html/imgaes` directory.
+- Avoid absolute links to internal assets (see lines 12,13 in HTML).
+Use _relative_ links instead.
+More info here: [MDN: Absolute vs Relative URLs](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL#Absolute_URLs_vs_relative_URLs)